 Teaching kids at a farm fell WAY outside my comfort zone.
-I never had kids, had never taught before, and spent only a handful of hours on a farm.
+I never had kids, had never taught before, and spent only a handful of hours on a farm but I was excited to have a go of it.
 Things move quickly on a farm.
-After a few hours of training and shadowing, I found myself standing in front of 30 pairs of young eyes for my first maple sugaring tour.
+After a few hours of training and shadowing other teachers, I found myself standing in front of 30 pairs of young eyes for my first maple sugaring tour.
 There was little time for nerves to set in.
 I had no choice but to dive in and give it my best shot.
 I was relieved when the tour was over.
 I survived and believe the kids may have actually learned something.
 I was an exhilarating experience and I was proud of myself.

 Each morning of my shift, I would arrive early so I could walk around and visit with the animals and see what changes had taken place since my last visit.
 There was always something happening – animals were born (or sadly taken away), new fields were being planted, and farmers were busily crossing items off of their never ending chores list.
 After a few moments of blissful peace, the school bus would arrive and out would pour dozens of rowdy, excited kids.
 It was then “on-time” for me for the next 75 minutes.